moondance-labs/tanssi-docs/builders/interact/ethereum-api/dev-env/foundry.md

 - **[Anvil](https://book.getfoundry.sh/anvil/){target=\_blank}** - a local TestNet node for development purposes that can fork preexisting networks
 - **[Chisel](https://book.getfoundry.sh/chisel/){target=\_blank}** - a Solidity REPL for quickly testing Solidity snippets

 This guide will cover how to use Foundry to compile, deploy, and debug Ethereum smart contracts on the demo EVM Appchain.
-You can follow the same steps to perform these actions on your EVM Appchain by replacing the RPC URL and Chain ID shown in the examples.
+You can follow the same steps to perform these actions on your Tanssi EVM Appchain by replacing the RPC URL and Chain ID shown in the examples.

 ## Checking Prerequisites {: #checking-prerequisites }